 The inspiration for my first kangaroo sculpture, Standing Roo, stems from my building days.

 I was working in Flinders on the Mornington Peninsula and seeing kangaroos in this type of stance was an everyday occurence.

 To me, it is a pose of curiosity.

 If you look closely, you will see the Standing Roo’s ears are facing different directions.

-Kangaroos not only have excellent hearing, but their ability to move their ears independently of each other allows them to detect sounds from different parts of the environment at different frequencies and intensity.
+Kangaroos not only have excellent hearing, but their ability to move their ears independently of each other allows them to detect sounds from different parts of the environment.
+They can even hear at different frequencies and intensity.

-The kangaroo is such an iconic Australian animal that it just wasn’t possible to stop at one roo sculpture.
+The kangaroo is such an iconic Australian animal that it just wasn’t possible to stop at one corten steel kangaroo sculpture.

-My collection of kangaroos won first prize in the ‘Estate’ category at the 2018 Melbourne International Flower & Garden Show and the Standing Roo won People’s Choice Award at the 2018 Lake Light Sculpture Festival in Jindabyne.
+They won first prize in the ‘Estate’ category at the 2018 Melbourne International Flower & Garden Show.
+The Standing Roo also claimed the People’s Choice Award at the 2018 Lake Light Sculpture Festival in Jindabyne.